WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 Currently, one prevalent solution in Bitcoin to gain privacy is to CoinJoin the different coins to obfuscate their history.
 By the use of this tool, a custodial service provider can at least start to protect its users’ financial privacy.

-## Privacy perspective from the companies point of view
+## Privacy perspective from the companies' point of view

-The essence of competitive advantages to keep and hold business secrets.
+The essence of competitive advantages is to keep and hold business secrets.
-Each and every successful company has developed its own mechanism to deliver the best product and services to its customers.
+Each and every successful company has developed its own mechanism to deliver the best products and services to its customers.
 To reach this, they usually use a secret sauce, called the business secret to deliver the results.
-If everything, even financial payment becomes fully transparent this business secret is evaporating, leaving a lot of confusion, anger and jealousy behind.
-Let’s look into this a bit deeper what exactly this means for companies, who would like to use Bitcoin as the payment method, where all transactions are recorded on the blockchain.
+If anything, when a financial payment becomes fully transparent this business secret is evaporating Let’s look a bit deeper into what exactly this means for companies, who would like to use Bitcoin as the payment method, where all transactions are recorded on the blockchain.

 ### Suppliers